Flexural and Angular Limb Deformities in Foals

 For horses who are severely affected, or for whom shoeing hasn’t worked after a couple of months, surgery is the next step.

 The procedure called an inferior check ligament desmotomy consists of cutting the ligament, thus allowing the deep digital flexor tendon to stretch out and put the coffin bone back in its rightful position.
+This can be highly successful in foals 3 to 6 months of age, but the success rate decreases as the horse ages.

 The normal recovery protocol is three months confined to a stall or small pen with bandages for the first four weeks to reduce swelling and scarring.
 This is followed by three months of turnout.